1st Place – Cezar VE3LYC (15725 ponits)

 7. The IREF Committee will adjust the rules for the award as needed.
 However, changes will only take effect after Jan 1stof the following year.

-8. If a expeditioner goes to the same island more than once in a year only the first operation will count towards the award.
+8. If a expeditioner goes to the same IOTA more than once in a year only the operation with the highest unique QSO total will count towards the award.

 VK9AR makes 5000 unique QSO’s from OC-216 which was confirmed by only 1.8%